 - Use a soup ladle to pour the batter into the pan.
-Take the pan into the left hand (if you are right-handed) and pour the batter into the pan.
+Take the pan with the left hand (if you are right-handed) and pour the batter into the pan.
 Slowly rotate the pan to make sure that the batter spreads evenly onto the bottom of the pan.

-- Cook for one or two minutes on the first side, until the bottom is lightly browned and the top looks set.
+- Cook for one or two minutes on the first side until the bottom is lightly browned and the top looks set.
 Loosen it by going around the edges of the pan using a rubber spatula, then flip it on the other side using the spatula.

 - Fry the second side for only about half a minute.
-Stack them together on a plate and keep warm in the oven while you make the rest.
+Stack them together on a plate and keep them warm in the oven while you make the rest.

 Keep the crepes warm in the oven at about 100 degrees Celsius/ 210 degrees Fahrenheit.

-You could even reheat them later, either in the microwave (I read about it, but never did it myself, I don't have a microwave) or in the oven (I do that often).
-Place the crepes on a baking tray lined with baking paper, cover them with foil and reheat in the preheated oven at 180 degrees Celsius/ 350 degrees Fahrenheit.
-It should take between 5 and 10 minutes, just check if they are warm.
+You could even reheat them later, either in the microwave (I read about it but never did it myself, I don't have a microwave) or in the oven (I do that often).
+Place the crepes on a baking tray lined with baking paper, cover them with foil, and reheat in the preheated oven at 180 degrees Celsius/ 350 degrees Fahrenheit.
+It should take between 5 and 10 minutes; just check if they are warm.

 You could also reheat them in the pan, just for a few seconds on each side, and make sure you don't burn them.

 Refrigerator: Stack crepes in foil or plastic wrap and refrigerate for 2-3 days.
 Reheat them in the pan.